 - Acknowledge the entire article ‘How to prepare for a track day‘

-Even though we run this class on a race track, we are not tolerating excessive speeding.
+Even though we run this class on a race track, we do not tolerate excessive speed.
 You are responsible for keeping up etiquette and fairness.
-No passing allowed unless Coach gives allowance for passing other students.
-We are not asking for racing gear, but you are responsible for your own safety.
+No passing unless Coach specifically allows it.
+We don’t require full racing gear, but you are responsible for your own safety.
 This training is for street riders and requires:

 - Proper street rider gear (1 piece or 2 piece) leather or textile gear is fine as long it has all protectors (elbow, knee) in the right places.
 Also external protectors are fine (Ask us for a 40% off discount on these examples).
 At least ankle covering riding boots and motorcycle gloves are required.
 Riding Jeans are fine if they have knee protectors.
 Additional regulations for US-Air Force members may apply (see below).

 - No bike preparation required.
-Just make sure your tires and brake pads have enough rest life and that your bike has no leaks.
+Just make sure your tires and brake pads have enough life remaining and that your bike has no leaks.

-- We are not providing health or vehicle insurance.
+- We do not provide health or vehicle insurance.

 - If possible, we shoot tons of pictures of your CSD class, which are free for download on our SBC gallery.
-Use these instructions to load pictures down:
+Use these instructions to download pictures: